nixworks/public/README.md

 ##### Mexico-United States relations
 ### [Mexico's Secretary of Foreign Affairs Luis Videgaray Caso, flanked by visiting United States Secretary of State Rex Tillerson and Canadian counterpart Chrystia Freeland, rejects "any option that would imply the use of violence" on the subject of Venezuela.
 On the eve of his visit, Tillerson had defended the 19th-century United States policy in Latin America and suggested that the Venezuelan Army could manage a "peaceful transition" from President Nicolas Maduro. ](/news/2018/02/2/mexico-s-secretary-of-foreign-affairs-luis-videgaray-caso-flanked-by-visiting-united-states-secretary-of-state-rex-tillerson-and-canadian-c.md)
-_Context: Secretary of Foreign Affairs, Rex Tillerson, Canadian counterpart, 19th-century United States policy in Latin America, Mexico-United States relations, Venezuelan Army, Mexico, President, Venezuela, Nicolas Maduro, United States Secretary of State, Luis Videgaray Caso, Chrystia Freeland_
+_Context: 19th-century United States policy in Latin America, Luis Videgaray Caso, Canadian counterpart, Nicolas Maduro, Venezuelan Army, Mexico, United States Secretary of State, Mexico-United States relations, Secretary of Foreign Affairs, President, Chrystia Freeland, Rex Tillerson, Venezuela_

 ##### Crime in France
 ### [After two days of questioning, influential Islamic academician and Oxford professor Tariq Ramadan is charged with the alleged rape of two women and jailed in Paris. ](/news/2018/02/2/after-two-days-of-questioning-influential-islamic-academician-and-oxford-professor-tariq-ramadan-is-charged-with-the-alleged-rape-of-two-wo.md)